eduardo-ocampo/Astrodynamics/Classical_Orbital_Elements/Integrals_Of_Motion.md

   language: python
   name: python3
 ---
+.. _
 # Integrals of Motion

+TOOD: review when variable are and should be capatilized

 As discussed in [the Two-Body Problem](Two_Body_Problem.md), Integrals of Motion are used to derive properties  of Two-Body Motion without having to solve the equations of motion.
 For a relative dynamic system, there are 6 Integrals of Motion to solve which are constant along the trajectory of motion.

 ## Conservation of Angular Momentum